manugaurdl/vlm_obj_det/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 220 images.
-Water-meter-jbktv-7vz5k-fsod-ftoz-ftoz are annotated in PaliGemma format.
+Water-meter-jbktv-7vz5k-fsod-ftoz-ftoz are annotated in COCO format.

 The following pre-processing was applied to each image: